Indian Arts Foundation, Sanskruti holds first classical music concert in Nigeria - Vanguard News

 By Chinasa Afigbo

-When in a foreign land, one’s traditional music is one of the ways of keeping in touch with the culture and beliefs of your homeland.
-For that reason, the Fusion Sanskruti Arts Foundation, FSAS, an Indian arts foundation in Lagos, Nigeria conducted its first Indian classical music concert at the MUSON Centre recently.
+When in a foreign land, one’s traditional music is one of the ways of keeping in touch with the culture and beliefs of one’s homeland.
+For that reason, the Fusion Sanskruti Arts Foundation, FSAS, an Indian arts foundation in Lagos, Nigeria conducted its first Indian classical music concert at the MUSON Centre last weekend.
 A musical group called Sakhi, which means ‘friends who are girls’ in India, was invited to perform.

 The group was comprised of only women performing artists whose aims are to showcase and bequeath the Indian music and dance to the new generation.